SamryMohamed2001/PocketPal_App/README.md

 - Python
 - Core UI library
 - Tensor Flow
-- GPT-3 API
+- GPT-3.5 Turbo API
-- DALL-E
 - Visual Studio Code
+- Android Studio

 Contributing:
 SOCAR was developed by the SE-07 team as a project for BEng (Hons) in Software Engineering at the Informatics Institute of Technology.
 The team members are:
-- Mohamed Rafeek Kabreeth Ahmar (Team Leader)
+- Mohamed Rafeek Kabreeth Ahmar
 - Hassan Nazeer Latiff
 - Maryam Sarah Rahim
 - Aaysha Fazal Mohamed